MohitkumarMalani/CarataCount/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

+### Why MIT License?
+We chose the MIT License because it is a permissive license that allows users to freely use, modify, and distribute the project's code, even for commercial purposes, with minimal restrictions.
+We believe in fostering collaboration and open sharing of knowledge, and the MIT License aligns with our project's goals of encouraging community contributions and innovation.

 ## Acknowledgements
 - Thank you to the .NET Core, Entity Framework Core, and ASP.NET Core communities for providing excellent tools and resources.
 - Special thanks to Tulsi Patel and Jenish Patel  for their contributions to the project.